 Where the Southwest Rapid Rewards® Priority Credit Card falls short in its category

 Higher annual fee.
-You have to question whether the handful of new perks is worth shelling out a $149 annual fee to get them.
+You have to question whether the handful of new benefits is worth shelling out a $149 annual fee to get them.

 Limited route network.
 Your Rapid Rewards can take you to points in the U.S., the Caribbean, Mexico, Belize and Costa Rica.
 Southwest’s More Rewards website only gives you about 1 cent per point for bookings, so you’re better off sticking with using your Rapid Rewards points on Southwest’s network, where you get a better 1.6 cents per point.
 Flights between Washington, D.C., and Paris in October range from 87,606 points on American Airlines and British Airways to a whopping 365,126 points on Lufthansa.